 Canada Invests in HIV Research

-Canada’s investment in research will ensure we have the tools to fight HIV and end the AIDS epidemic.
+Canada invests in HIV research that will ensure we have the tools to fight HIV and end the AIDS epidemic.

 In marking World AIDS Day, Health Minister Jane Philpott delivered welcome news to the research community—the federal government will increase its commitment to funding HIV and AIDS research by $3.5 million.